codeadamca/php-forms-sessions-cookies/README.md

 ## Step 2: Check Login Credentials

 Create a new file called `step-2.php`.

+Notice that the action in `step-1.html` is set to `step-2.php`.
+This page will be loaded when the HTML form in the first has been submitted.
+When a PHP file receives form data it is available by referenceing a special PHP array called `$_POST` or `$_GET`.

-Add the standard HTML tags.
-Above the `doctype` tag add some PHP to check the email and password:
+Open your new file and add the standard HTML tags.
+Above the `doctype` tag add the following PHP whcih will check to see if the provided email and password is correct:

 ```php
 <?php